Tomás Yarrington: Suspension from the PRI

 Following the accusations he is facing for allegedly accepting bribes from the Gulf Cartel during his time as governor, Yarrington was suspended from the Institutional Revolutionary Party (PRI) on 23 May 2012.
 He will remain suspended from the party until all the accusations against him are cleared up.
 The PRI distanced itself from Yarrington and said that it will not defend a former governor accused of accepting millions of dollars in bribes from drug trafficking organizations.
 Below is the statement issued by the PRI, translated from Spanish:

-Los Angeles Times states that these drug trafficking charges may "summon the ghosts" of the PRI's corrupt and dark past.
+The Los Angeles Times states that these drug trafficking charges may "summon the ghosts" of the PRI's corrupt and dark past.
 It may remind the Mexican voters of the grafts that marked the party's rule before it was tossed from the presidency in the year 2000 after seven decades of near-absolute regime control.
 The PRI's rule – which lasted for 71 years – was seen as "tainted by corruption," and critics have accused the PRI of making deals with the cartels to maintain peace in the country.
 Mexico's vast criminal underworld and illegal drug trafficking industry took hold during the reign of the PRI, often with the help of corrupt officials.

 SIEDO investigations

-According to the investigations of the SIEDO, Yarrington received more than $8.5 million from the Gulf Cartel and the Juárez Cartel in eleven separate payments to finance his campaign for Governor of Tamaulipas in 1998.
-The agency report, issued on 1 August 2012, indicates that a political campaign manager of the Institutional Revolutionary Party (PRI) personally met with several cartel leaders because they "needed the money."
-In exchange, the drug trafficking organizations received protection from Tamaulipas' police.
+According to the investigations of the SIEDO, Yarrington received more than US$8.5 million from the Gulf Cartel and the Juárez Cartel in eleven separate payments to finance his campaign for governor of Tamaulipas in 1998.
+The agency report, issued on 1 August 2012, indicates that a political campaign manager of the Institutional Revolutionary Party (PRI) personally met with several cartel leaders because they "needed the money".
+In exchange, the drug trafficking organizations received protection from Tamaulipas's police.

 Arrest and conviction

-A Mexican judge ordered the arrest of Yarrington on 29 August 2012; the Interpol was searching his whereabouts in over 150 countries.
+A Mexican judge ordered Yarrington's arrest on 29 August 2012; the Interpol was searching his whereabouts in over 150 countries.
 He was finally arrested in Florence, Italy, on 9 April 2017.

-Yarrington pled guilty of money laundering and accepting bribes as governor on March 26, 2021.
+Yarrington pled guilty to money laundering and accepting bribes as governor on 26 March 2021.
 Ten other charges, related to drug trafficking, were dismissed.
 Yarrington can be sentenced to between eight and eleven years in prison, and his condominium in Puerto Isabel, Texas, was seized.

 Personal life

 Yarrington was born in Matamoros, Tamaulipas.
-He is married to Maria Antonieta Morales and has two children: María Antonieta and Tomás Antonio.
+He is married to María Antonieta Morales and has two children: María Antonieta and Tomás Antonio.
 In addition, during Yarrington's time as mayor of Matamoros, Tamaulipas, he developed a close friendship with George W. Bush, former governor of Texas and ex-president of the United States.